Tribanj: Geography

 Tribanj has a long coastline (around 10 km long), which is a part of the Paklenica riviera.
-The coastline has been described already in the beginning of 17th century in the Senj pilot, together with short details on its small ports and presence of water and wood.
+The coastline has been described already in the beginning of the 17th century in the Senj pilot, together with short details on its small ports and presence of water and wood.
 Along the coast, especially after heavy rainfall in Lika region, appearance of vruljas can be seen.
 Climatically, Tribanj has a temperate humid climate with hot summers (Cfa).
 During winter months, bura has a great impact on life in Podgorje region, usually with roads being closed for traffic (Karlobag – Sv.
 Marija Magdalena part of D8 state road, especially).
 The vegetation in Tribanj spans from sub-mediterranean zones of downy oak (Quercus pubescens) and European hop-hornbeam (Ostrya carpinifolia) in the littoral to zones of Dinaric forests of common beech (Fagus sylvatica) and silver fir (Abies alba) higher up in Velebit.

 History

 Prehistory and ancient history

-Area of Tribanj has a evident history of human activity since the Mesolithic.
+Area of Tribanj has an evident history of human activity since the Mesolithic.
 The earliest evidence of human presence are found in caves, such as Reljina pećina, a cave near Ljubotić.
 Arrival of Liburnians during the Iron Age saw the abandonment of caves as primary settlements.
 Instead, the Liburnians introduced building fortified hillforts and burying their deceased in tumuli.
-The hillforts, known as gradina or gomila, which are in local population known as turski grobovi (lit. turkish graves).
+The hillforts, known as gradina or gomila, which are in local population known as turski grobovi (lit.
+Turkish graves).
 Trošeljeva gradina, gradina above Lisarica, Silna (Sirna) gomila, and gradina sveta Trojica (Tribnjina) are the most prominent examples.
 The hillfort Tribnjina stands at 330 metres above sea level, and thus dominates the surrounding area.
 The ancient settlement was protected on the west side by a gorge (Tribanjska draga), and by defensive walls on the north, east, and south side.
 Prior the Roman conquest of the east Adriatic coast, Tribnjina was probably the major centre of south Velebit area.
 The Roman conquest saw the formation of Argyruntum and its development as civitas, thus lessening the significance of Tribnjina.
 During the reign of Justinian I, a fortification (castrum) was built below the Liburnian hillfort of Tribnjina.